Consti10/LiveVideo10ms/README.md

 **Structure:**
 - VideoCore: contains the native code and java bindings
-- VideoExample: simple example app.
+- Example: simple example app.
 Playback of different .h264 files stored in the 'assets folder' of the app.
 Includes test case(s) \

 **Setup Dependencies**\
 There are 2 ways to use VideoCore in your Project \